-II.EXEMPTION OF CAPITAL GAINS ON TRANSFER OF ASSETS IN CASES OF SHIFTING OF INDUSTRIAL UNDERTAKING FROM URBAN AREA TO ANY SPECIAL ECONOMIC ZONE (54GA)
+IL EXEMPTION OF CAPITAL GAINS ON TRANSFER OF ASSETS IN CASES OF SHIFTING OF INDUSTRIAL UNDERTAKING FROM URBAN AREA TO ANY SPECIAL ECONOMIC ZONE (54GA)

-Applicable to Conditions Quantum of

-deductions

-Any assessee 1.
-Machinery, plant, building, If the cost of the

-being anindustrial or land used for the business new assets and

-undertaking of an industrial undertaking expensesincurred

-situated in an urban area for shifting are

-should have been greater than the

-transferred.
-2. Transfer capital gain, the

-should be due to shifting to whole of such

-any Special Economic Zone capital gain.

-whether developed in any Otherwise capital

-urban area or any other gain to the

-area. extent of the cost

-3. Within a period of 1 year of the new asset.

-before or 3 years after the

-date of transfer purchased

-machinery, plant or acquired

-building or land or

-constructed building and

-completed shifting to the

-new area.
+Applicable to Conditions Quantum of deductions Any assessee being anindustrial undertaking Machinery, plant, building, or land used for the business of an industrial undertaking situated in an urban area should have been transferred.
+2. Transfer should be due to shifting to any Special Economic Zone whether developed in any urban area or any other area.
+Within a period of 1 year before or 3 years after the date of transfer purchased machinery, plant or acquired building or land or constructed building and completed shifting to the new area.
+If the cost of the new assets and expensesincurred for shifting are greater than the capital gain, the whole of such capital gain.
+Otherwise capital gain to the extent of the cost of the new asset.